-As at October 2014 there are over 217 buildings located with one or more extant stained glass windows created by the Ferguson & Urie stained glass company.
+As at April 2019 I have found 232 buildings that contain one or more extant stained glass windows created by Ferguson & Urie.
 Although this seems like a lot, it is a mere drop in the ocean in comparison to the number of stained glass windows that have been erected in churches and public or private buildings on the eastern side of Australia since colonial times.
 Ferguson & Urie had a 46 year history with 38 of those years solely dedicated to the production of stained glass.
 I suspect that what I have discovered to-date is a fraction of what could still be out there somewhere!

 The oldest ‘known’ figurative stained glass window to have been erected anywhere in Australia was created by the English stained glass artist William Wailes and was erected at Christ Church, Longford, Tasmania in 1844.
 In comparison, the oldest known locally made extant window by the Ferguson & Urie company is dated only seventeen years later, in November 1861, and is located at St Margaret’s Church at Eltham in Victoria.

 Most of the historic stained glass windows in our Australian churches have been reasonably well preserved and have survived more than 150 years.
 Secular windows crafted for private homes and mansions have been been the most elusive of all to find.
 Only a handful of privately owned windows have been located and photographed to date and most of these have been found in historical buildings now owned by the National Trust or protected by Heritage legislation.

-Some family historians may even find some interesting windows on this site that have been dedicated to their pioneering ancestors! – If you do, drop me an email and tell me the history as you know it.
+Some family historians may even find some interesting windows on this site that have been dedicated to their pioneer ancestors! – If you do, drop me an email and tell me their history as you know it.